 4+1 Engineering Program: BA in Mathematics (Eastern), MS in Engineering (Villanova)

-The 4 + 1 Engineering agreement between Eastern and Villanova provides a student with the best of both worlds: the intimacy of a top liberal arts, Christian undergraduate education through Eastern and leveraging the resources of a multi-million dollar facility in Villanova's College of Engineering.
+The 4 + 1 Engineering Program is an innovative agreement between Eastern and Villanova provides a student with the best of both worlds: the intimacy of a top liberal arts, Christian undergraduate education through Eastern and leveraging the resources of a multi-million dollar facility in Villanova's College of Engineering.
 Eastern University is a top Christian University located in PA consistently ranked in the top-tier of regional universities in the Northeastern United States by US News.
 Villanova University is ranked #1 among regional universities in the Northeastern United States and as one of the Top 15 Best Undergraduate Engineering Programs by US News.

 Engineering Program Advisor